 Hahaha no. About a month later, I boarded a plane bound for Heathrow, thrilled to be attending my so-called dream school.
 It was a nightmare, the exact opposite of the enlightening educational experience I expected; my courses were elementary at best, my professors didn’t overflow with knowledge, and my peers certainly weren’t Baby Blooms and Little Lessings (in fact, none of them even comprehended that fairly mainstream allusion!).
-I was bored, and in lieu of an academic challenge, I lost forty-something pounds in under six months.
+I was bored, and in lieu of an academic challenge, I lost forty-something pounds (twenty kilograms) in under six months.

 My mother payed no heed to my sudden weight loss (thanks mom), but my psychiatrist completely freaked out, insisting I make an appointment with a cardiologist, admit myself to a hospital, and take a medically-mandated leave from university.
 I didn’t do any of those things; instead, I fled the country, jetting off to Cambridge for the symposium I’d been invited to.
 I had no idea what this trip would hold: On August 3rd, there was an awful pain in my arm, and I couldn’t feel my hands, and I wanted to vomit, and it was hard to breathe, and the whole world was spinning around me.
 I stumbled onto a ledge in front of Selwyn, clutching at my chest with tiny, tingly, claw-like hands.
 A sensible passerby must have called the British equivalent of 911 (999?), because the next thing I remember was screeching down the rainy roads in a screaming ambulance.
 After a three hour wait on the Accident and Emergency’s green and white tile floor, the physicians did quick EKG, informed me I’d suffered an electrolyte imbalance-induced heart attack, advised I go see a cardiologist, and recommended I eat celery to keep my electrolytes up (wtf?!); they discharged me later that night, and I was profoundly embarrassed about missing a day of conference events.

 I left the conference a day early to make it to a 9AM cardiologist appointment.
-I staggered into the heart institute at 74.7 pounds.
+I staggered into the heart institute at 70.5 pounds (31.98 kg).
 My heartrate yoyo-ed between a terrifying 30 bpm and an equally appalling 140; they couldn’t get a blood pressure reading because the cuffs kept slipping off my arms.
 They ran a lot of tests and whispered a lot of things.
 My doctor taught me how to read an EKG.
 Everyone was super nice, and I really liked my cardiologist, but I don’t think I’ve ever had scarier experience in my entire life; this was worse than the actual heart attack!

 About two weeks later, I returned to the clinic for some diagnostic cardiac imaging.
 My routine echocardiogram turned into an traumatic emergency room visit when I ate a candy bar.
 The sugar from the treat coupled with the anxiety about the test was a too much of a shock to my system, and I collapsed in a stairwell; thankfully, some radiology interns found me and got me to the neighboring hospital where I was (literally) shocked back to life.